A Guide to Interactions Between Cats and Humans

 After three days of these tests, shelter staff will have a clearer idea of whether a cat is socialized.
 Then they will know how to proceed to provide the best possible outcome for that cat.

 To help more socialized cats get comfortable and show their true colors, shelter professionals can also adopt practices that are soothing and positive for cats.
-These methods can include enrichment activities like play times with toys to distract a cat from the scary shelter environment by challenging her, and bringing out her instincts.
+These methods can include enrichment activities like play times with toys to distract a cat from the scary shelter environment.
 It’s also helpful to appeal to cats’ senses with tactics like spraying calming pheromones.

 Remember: Cats thrive with predictability.
 Create and stick to a consistent schedule for cats.
 They’ll be most comfortable and confident if a shelter feeds, cleans, interacts with them, and turns the lights out at the same time every day.